ShPet1304/odin-landing/README.md

 # odin-landing Page

-This us a landing pages designed to showcase my skills learnt from The Odin Project foundations.
+This is a landing pages designed to showcase my skills learnt from The Odin Project foundations.
 I've build it on HTML and CSS, focusing on a clean user experience.

 ## Technologies Used